 We care about the health of our community and want the Arboretum to be a place of respite accessible to everyone in our community.
-We encourage you to enjoy the many benefits it offers you while being kind to those around you by taking precautions.
+We encourage you to enjoy the many benefits it offers you while being kind to those around you by taking precautions and by following policies put in place by Harvey County and Hesston College.

 The Visitor Center is open to the public for restroom use weekdays from 9 am to 4 pm.
 All visitors who enter the building should wash or sanitize hands immediately, maintain 6 feet of distance from staff and volunteers, and wear a face covering.
 Restrooms will be disinfected daily.